-Please explain the need for the new or amended regulation by (1) detailing the specific reasons why this regulatory action is essential to protect the health, safety, or welfare of citizens, and (2) discussing the goals of the proposal, the environmental benefits, and the problems the proposal is intended to solve.
+Please explain the need for the new or amended regulation.
+Describe the rationale or justification of the proposed regulatory action.
+Detail the specific reasons it is essential to protect the health, safety or welfare of citizens.
+Discuss the goals of the proposal and the problems the proposal is intended to solve.

+The scope of the board's regulatory responsibility includes 12 occupations or entities with approximately 194,000 licensees, certificate holders and registrants.
 The issue to be addressed is the need of the Board of Nursing to increase its fees to cover expenses for essential functions of licensing, investigation of complaints, and adjudication of disciplinary cases to ensure minimal competency for persons licensed, certified or registered by the board.
 The board also reviewed and considered expenditures relating to initial or continued approval of nursing education programs.